titanicsend/LXStudio-TE/README.md

 Titanic's End LXStudio
 ==

-Titanic's End is a mutant vehicle designed for Burning Man 2022. (and beyond!)
+Titanic's End is a mutant vehicle that debuted at Burning Man 2022 and has since participated in EDC and Framework events.

-This repo covers the code for the design and instrumentation of the many LEDS wrapped around this mutant vehicle.
+We are the largest team developing on Chromatik in the open so other artists can benefit from our work (see the [license](LICENSE.md)).
+This repo contains the shader & pattern code for the 128,000 LEDS, sound reactivity, MIDI control, OSC middleware, and ArtNet bidirectional control.

-We use [LX Studio](https://lx.studio/) to control the light show, and this README will get you up and running with LX Studio so you, too, can help us create some great patterns.
+We use [Chromatik](https://chromatik.co/) (formerly known as [LX Studio](https://lx.studio/)) to control the show.
+Although not required, we also support Chromatik financially because it's excellent.
+This README will get you up and running with it so you, too, can create stunning LED art.

+Our work is notable for:

+* AutoVJ - an autopilot that uses Pioneer Rekordbox's phrase and beat analysis to change patterns when a human VJ would
+* GLSL shader support
+* Developed to team-friendly maintainability standards for long-term enjoyment of the codebase
+* GigglePixel, Pixelblaze, and ArtNet integration

+Want a personal intro to the project and codebase?
+Contact current team lead [Andrew Look](https://github.com/andrewlook) by messaging andrew-m-look (s/-/./g) electronically at the big Gm.com thing.

 <details>
     <summary>What if I want to know more?</summary>
-    This doc sets out the project vision and has so much more information: <a href="https://docs.google.com/document/d/1YK9umrhOodwnRWGRzYOR1iOocrO6Cf9ZpHF7FWgBKKI/edit#">Lighting Design Doc</a>
+    <p>This doc sets out the project vision and has much more information: <a href="https://docs.google.com/document/d/1YK9umrhOodwnRWGRzYOR1iOocrO6Cf9ZpHF7FWgBKKI/edit#">2022 Lighting Design Doc</a></p>
+    <p>Team members can reference several docs on our Notion for more background including [Networking and Front of House](https://www.notion.so/titanicsend/Networking-and-Front-of-House-Setup-fe5360a00b594955b735e02115548ff4) and [Software / Integration Hub](https://www.notion.so/titanicsend/2023-Lighting-Software-Integration-61c9cd5c6e884c6db66d4f843a1b8812).</p>
 </details>

 ## JDK Installation